endurantgames/cosmiclegends/src/crisis/crisis_phase.md

 # Crisis Phase {#toc-crisis-crisis }

-Once every hero has taken a move, then it’s time for the Editor to take their turn.
+Once every hero has made a move, then it’s time for the Editor to make moves for the Crisis.

-Every Crisis has a set number of moves per turn.
-As a rule, the more moves a Crisis gets per turn, the more difficult it is.
+Every Crisis has a set number of moves per Crisis Phase.
+As a rule, the more moves a Crisis gets per Phase, the more difficult it is.
 If the Crisis has the same number of moves as the hero team, it will be very challenging.

-The Editor chooses moves from the Encounter’s list of moves.
+The Editor chooses moves from the Crisis’s list of moves.
 Every move has a cost next to it – if the heroes pay this many successes from the Teamwork Pool, they defend against that move and nothing happens.